welaika/wordless/rtfm/source/_pages/stack/compile.rst

-Certainly, becoming fluent in PUG usage could have a not-so-flat learning curve, but starting from the basics shuold be affordable and the reward is high.
+Certainly, becoming fluent in PUG usage could have a not-so-flat learning curve, but starting from the basics should be affordable and the reward is high.

 Who compiles PUG?
 """""""""""""""""